silencial/silencial.github.io/content/posts/machine-learning.md

 Use **activation function** to introduce nonlinearity to output, e.g. ReLU.

-<mark>Since all neurons in a feature map share the same parameters, CNN can recognize a pattern in any location once it is learned.</mark>
+==Since all neurons in a feature map share the same parameters, CNN can recognize a pattern in any location once it is learned.==

 ## Pooling